 If you love being part of a good story, you won’t want to miss Monster Ronson’s.
 Owner Ron Rinek moved to Berlin in 1999 with $7,000 to his name, purchased a karaoke machine, and started hosting karaoke parties in squat houses all over Europe somehow getting paid to do it.
 Monster Ronson’s Ichiban Karaoke is the brick-and-mortar proof that dreams do come true, and is no place to hold back your inner diva.
 With several different karaoke booths—some small, others with their very own stages and hosts—this place will not disappoint.

-If you’re after a good cocktail fix but want to return to the bustle of Friedrichshain’s streets afterward, Timber Doodle is the place to find it.
-The chandelier that hangs elegantly over the bar and the 1930’s jazz music that’ll surely be playing eases you into a slightly more up-market experience for the area, and the cocktails on offer are of the upmost quality and taste.
-Their signature drink which shares the name of the bar is worth trying, but the recipe is secret!
+If you’re after a good cocktail fix but want to return to the bustle of Friedrichshain’s streets afterwards, Timber Doodle is the place to find it.
+The chandelier that hangs elegantly over the bar and the 1930s jazz music that’ll surely be playing eases you into a slightly more up-market experience for the area, and the cocktails on offer are of the utmost quality and taste.
+Their signature drink which shares the name of the bar is worth trying, but the recipe is a secret.

 Hops & Barley

-As the name would suggest, Hops & Barley is a place for beer aficionados (self-proclaimed or otherwise!).
+As the name would suggest, Hops & Barley is a place for beer aficionados (self-proclaimed or otherwise).
 These guys are reinventing traditional German beer, and have shot to the top as a hub for local beer lovers.
-The interior feels clean and moder—think heavy wood and dark leather meets detailed white and green tiling and metal finishings.
+The interior feels clean and modern; think heavy wood and dark leather meets detailed white and green tiling and metal finishings.
 This is the place to take your time over a few beers and good conversation.